flauc/angular2-notifications/docs/toastNotifications.md

     });
 ```

-The returned object has a click property with an EventEmitter on it.
-You can then
+The returned object has a click property with an EventEmitter on it which you can subscribe to.
-subscribe to this EventEmitter.
 Your callback then gets notified with the click event
 at each click that happens on your Notification.

 ```